 Another interesting discovery for some will be Rococo’s ‘Hoodlum Fun’, which taps into a far more obvious 70s rock anger when a barrage of overdriven riffs are joined by Roy Wood-esque string stabs and a fearsome vocal sounds like a budget Robert Calvert, Welsh cult heroes Man contribute something genuinely unsettling with ‘Out of Your Head’ – a weird mix of ‘Astounding Sounds’ era Hawkwind, early Queen falsetto and art rock pretention.
 It’s a reminder that Man weren’t for everyone, but for those who got them, their catalogue could be a whole world of strange treats.
 A surprisingly understated tune, Fat Mattress’ ‘Black Sheep of The Family’ combines a barrage of bongos, harmony vocals and cool jazz guitar to create something that sounds like a deep cut from Jefferson Airplane.
 There’s a lot about it that makes it sound about four years out of time for a 1971 release, but in terms of style, it’s absolutely perfect.
 When heard in conjunction with a few of the heavier hitmakers here, though, it sounds even more out of place, which is a shame considering it displays a kind of easy cool that most bands would struggle to bring to a recording with such ugly lyrics.
 If anything connects it to the ‘Rock Machine’, as it were, it’s its place in a future life: in 1975, Ritchie Blackmore’s Rainbow gave the song a crunchier arrangement, which combined with Ronnie James Dio’s huge vocal, made it feel like an instant Rainbow classic.

 The inclusion of an unreleased Magnum track is most unexpected, and even though it’s not the band’s finest three minutes, long time fans and collectors will certainly welcome its long overdue appearance.
 ‘Baby I Need’ was one of a handful of songs recorded at Barn Studios in the mid-70s and its debut here gives an interesting look into a band still finding their way.
 This has the distinction of not being written by chief songwriter Tony Clarkin, but former bass player Dave Morgan who left the band a short time later.
 It shows none of the complexity of the band’s ‘Kingdom of Madness’ debut, or even the material present during their sets from the Railway in Birmingham in 1976.
 Chorus-wise, it’s really simple and musically quite laboured, but beneath the mid tempo clankiness, you’ll find glimmers of greatness.
 Clarkin’s guitar can be heard shimmering through a couple of the tune’s more sparsely arranged moments and his featured solo, although brief, suggests a fine player who’d go onto greater things.
-Bob Catley’s lead vocal is odd; he spends half the performance stretching a rather unnatural melody with a gruff tone, but like Clarkin, there are occasional hints of something far more familiar occasionally poking through.
-Part of the unfamiliar feel has a lot to do with Morgan’s dominating harmony.
+The lead vocal is odd; it spends half the performance stretching a rather unnatural melody with a gruff tone, but like Clarkin’s guitar work, there are occasional hints of something far more familiar and melodic occasionally poking through.
+Part of the unfamiliar feel has a lot to do with Morgan’s dominating presence.
 Of course, being his song, he’d want a decent role, but without Clarkin’s lyrical flair and prog rock tendencies that would become the band’s norm less than a year later, this sounds far more like a band tackling a tune from ELO’s moody ‘On The Third Day’ than the Magnum fans have come to love.
 Perhaps it’s fitting, then, that Morgan eventually ended up as on the coattails of Jeff Lynne’s legendary band, supplying his vocal talents to their ‘Secret Messages’ album in 1983.

 On a slightly negative footnote, it’s worth noting that there are a couple of legendary bands who aren’t especially well served by the compiler’s choices.
 Both Rainbow and Thin Lizzy offer such rich catalogues full of wonderful tracks you’ll never hear on the radio, but merely swapping the omnipresent ‘Boys Are Back In Town’ for ‘Jailbreak’ and ‘Since You Been Gone’ for ‘Long Live Rock N Roll’ merely tips the hat to each act by offering a different staple.
 When you consider how wonderful and varied Lizzy’s ‘Jailbreak’ LP actually is, this would’ve been an ideal time to shine a light on the under-appreciated ‘Running Back’ or the wistful ‘Romeo & The Lonely Girl’ with its funk rock riff colliding with dodgy poetic licence.
 Ditto Rainbow: kudos for avoiding the Graham Bonnet fronted ‘Down To Earth’ in favour of a Dio tune, but with its omnipresence on Fluff Freeman’s Radio 1 Saturday Rock Show back in the day, ‘Long Live…’ still feels like a major hit, whereas something like ‘The Shed (Subtle)’ from the same album could’ve provided a genuinely interesting alternative.
 With so much other stuff crammed onto these discs, it may be a minor quibble, but it’s definitely something of a sticking point from the viewpoint of a big rock fan.